Climate Change in Australia

 Because the climate system has considerable inertia, some things take a while to reach a new steady state, or new ‘equilibrium’.
 Slower processes like sea level rise take hundreds of years to fully reach a new equilibrium, so the sea level will be lower in the first years of a +1.5 °C world compared to if the climate has stabilised at +1.5 °C for a long period.
 But global warming levels are a useful benchmark to assess climate change this century.

 The IPCC Sixth Assessment Report produced estimated windows of reaching global warming levels, assessed from observations, various climate models, and our understanding of climate sensitivity.
-Here are these windows represented visually for two commonly used SSPs, showing the time period where reaching the level is possible (lines) and the central estimate if it is present (circles):
+In the graphs below, these windows are represented visually for two commonly used , showing the time period where reaching the level is possible (lines) and the central estimate if it is present (circles):